aka Cardiovascular Curveball 003

 - deep narrow Q waves in the lateral leads (I, II, aVL, V5, V6) with high voltage QRS’s in a younger patient with syncope is considered a specific finding highly suggestive of HOCM (not present in this patient’s ECG).

 Never forget to scrutinize aVR for ST elevation (STE) in a patient who may be having an acute coronary syndrome:

-It is 95% specific for left main coronary artery (LMCA) occlusion when there is evidence of ischemia in other leads (typically widespread ST depression).
+- It is 95% specific for left main coronary artery (LMCA) occlusion when there is evidence of ischaemia in other leads (typically widespread ST depression).

 The post-treatment ECG shown above has features consistent with an LMCA occlusion, however: